tsinghua-fib-lab/DeepMobility/README.md

 python main.py  --cuda_id 0 --run_name 'test'  --dataset 'shanghai' --resolution 200 --generate_num 20000 --pretrained_model model.pkl --simulate_batch_size 128
 ``

+## Demo to run the code

+We provide a demo to illustrate the training process of the model:

 The generated mobility data is saved in ``./gen_data/``